giellalt/lang-vep/vep.md

 		* cretic, amphimacer
 		* molossus

-The accusative singular has two forms, one is the same as the nominative singular in form and the other is identical to the genitive singular.
+nominative singular in form and the other is identical to the genitive singular.
 This definition is dependent on the school and its use should be associated with the user group, perhaps.